willhansen/RoyaltyOffRevenueLicense/README.md

 Free to use, and you need to recontribute changes made to the code.
 This is bad for business owners to apply to their code, because then anyone can use the code without giving them money for it.
 LGPL licensed libraries are good to use, because they're free and the license is limited to the library, but the GPL and AGPL are more virulent, and would affect the rest of the codebase.

-### Dual licensing

-GPL unless you pay for a proprietary license, this option offers a path to monetization for library developers and is free if you don't mind the GPL license, but typically allows proprietary license holders to hide their code and requires negotiation for each license.

-There is a lot of freedom in defining the proprietary license, which can be good for businesses, but is more overhead for lone developers.

 ### Creative Commons (non-commercial)